Drakensberg: Introduction to Mnweni

-Mnweni is arguably the most scenic and dramatic area in the Ukahlamba-Drakensberg.
-It is also the only part of the northern Drakensberg range that is not situated in a national park – the surrounding foothills up to the escarpment is still tribal land and is occupied by traditional Zulu communities and small-scale farmers.
+Mnweni is arguably the most scenic and dramatic area in the uKhahlamba-Drakensberg.
+It is also the only part of the northern Drakensberg range not situated within a national park — the surrounding foothills up to the escarpment are still tribal land, occupied by traditional Zulu communities and small-scale farmers.
 Officially, the area known as “Mnweni” is managed by the amaNgwane Tribal Authority and covers the region between Mount Amery and the Ntonjelana Ridge.

-For hiking purposes, the area stretches from the Royal Natal National Park in the north-east to the Cathedral Peak area in the south-west – it is a vast range commencing on the southern edge of the Amphitheatre and Devil’s tooth, going around the valleys from which the Mnweni river spring, across the jutting escarpment which is the source of the Orange (Senqu) river all the way to the northern side of the jaw-dropping Bell and Cathedral peak ridges.
+For hiking purposes, the area stretches from the Royal Natal National Park in the northeast to the Cathedral Peak area in the southwest — a vast range beginning at the southern edge of the Amphitheatre and Devil’s Tooth, curving around the valleys where the Mnweni River rises, and spanning across the dramatic escarpment that feeds the Orange (Senqu) River, all the way to the northern side of the breathtaking Bell and Cathedral Peak ridges.

-The people in the lower valleys are friendly and welcoming, and walking through their farmlands past thatched-roof mud rondavels (and increasingly modernised homes) is a treat.
-One would normally spend at most half-a-day to pass the human settlements into the more remote foothills, from where the main attractions of the enormous and impressive passes, peaks, cliffs, and rock-towers are accessed.
+The people in the lower valleys are friendly and welcoming, and walking through their farmlands past thatched-roof rondavels (and increasingly modern homes) is a treat.
+Usually, one spends only half a day passing through these settlements before reaching the more remote foothills — the gateway to the enormous passes, peaks, cliffs, and rock towers that define the Mnweni wilderness.

 Getting There

-All hikes start from the Mnweni Cultural Centre, approximately 400km from Johannesburg and 270 km from Durban.
-The Centre is best accessed from the nearby town of Bergville (35km) and includes some 17km of dirt road.
+All hikes start from the Mnweni Cultural Centre, approximately 400 km from Johannesburg and 270 km from Durban.
+The centre is reached via Bergville (about 35 km away), with the final 17 km being dirt road.
 You can find the Centre on Google Maps here.

-There are camping facilities and rudimentary rondavels at the Mnweni Cultural Centre, but no shopping or meals – one has to be entirely self-sufficient in that regard.
+There are camping facilities and simple rondavels at the Mnweni Cultural Centre, but no shops or meals — you need to be fully self-sufficient.

-Be sure to take along the Slingsby KZN Wildlife Drakensberg Hiking Map # 1: Rugged Glen – Mnweni, available here.
+Be sure to take the Slingsby KZN Wildlife Drakensberg Hiking Map #1: Rugged Glen – Mnweni.

-You also need to purchase your hiking permits (R60 per person per night as at December 2018) and complete the rescue register.
+Hiking permits (R60 per person per night, as of December 2018) must be purchased at the Cultural Centre, where you’ll also complete the rescue register.

 Khumbulani – 076 989 7387